 - Flowcharts use arrows and other visuals to show the steps in a process or plan.

 - KWL (Know, Wonder/Want to know, Learn) charts are tables with three columns.
-In each column, students write what they Know about a tip, what they Want to know about a topic and what they Learned.
+In each column, learners write what they Know about a tip, what they Want to know about a topic and what they Learned.

 Visual note-taking